jgoerzen/vintage-computing/README.md

    Debian in bsdgames), which was an early port to C by Jim Gillogly.
  - `vint open-adventure` is a port of the last version that Crowther & Woods themselves released.
+ - Two versions are also included in the PDP-10 TOPS-10 installation;
+   see rhe linked readme in that section for details.

 ## Zork (aka Dungeon)